builtinnya/sevabot-plugins/README.markdown

 Handle URIs in chat messages for various uses.
 Currently supported features are:

 - Bookmark the URIs through [Hatena Bookmark] (Japanese) API.
+- Notify wisely if URIs in messages have already been posted.

 [Hatena Bookmark]: http://b.hatena.ne.jp/